 A romantic theory has it that a child may have found a wolf pup and adopted it in the household.
-The parents may have found it difficult to say no and the wolf turned out demonstrating great qualities such as guarding the home and helping in hunting.
+The parents may have found it difficult to say no, and the wolf turned out to demonstrate great qualities such as guarding the home and helping in hunting.
 This theory may be a tad bit difficult to believe since even as of today, wolves show the ability to be tamed, but not domesticated.
-It's unlikely that Mesolithic people back then on the brink of survival, had the time or will to tame wolves.
+It's unlikely that Mesolithic people back then on the brink of survival had the time or will to tame wolves.

 Theory 3: Wolves as Scavengers

 Another interesting theory is assumed by Ray Coppinger, a biologist and dog behavior expert at Hampshire College.
 His belief is that wolves domesticated themselves as the human villages became the attractant for wolves.
 The wolves or proto-dogs were simply attracted by human waste left on the outskirts of villages.
 The wolves who had less fear were the ones to survive and ultimately flourish.

 While we may never know with certainty how 'Canis Lupus' developed into 'Canis lupus Familiaris' farm foxes may provide an intriguing clue when it comes to morphological and behavioral changes.
 Read on to discover how a farm fox experiment sheds some light on the domestication process of dogs.

 It all started when Soviet scientist Dmitry Belyaev started studying Vulpes Vulpes, the 'silver fox' in the late 1950s at the Institute of Cytology and Genetics (ICG) in Novosibirsk, Russia.
 The purpose of his studies was to identify possible correlations with the process of dog domestication.
 He decided to start a breeding program using this species of the fox because it was never domesticated before.